Academic Policies

 • An internship course may be graded with letter grades or as Pass/Fail.
 The grading scale must be specified and agreed upon at the time of the student’s registration in an internship course.

-• Each internship experience connected with a course must include a learning agreement that outlines the mutually agreed‐upon description of the student’s activities in the internship, the duration and hours of the internship, and the site supervisor’s commitment to provide at least one written evaluation of the student’s effort to his/her program or department.
+• Each internship experience connected with a course must include a learning agreement that outlines the mutually agreed‐upon description of the student’s activities in the internship, the duration and hours of the internship, and the site supervisor’s commitment to provide at least one written evaluation of the student’s effort to their program or department.

 • Internship duties cannot exceed 20 hours per week during the Fall and Spring academic semesters.
 Full‐time internships are permitted during the summer semester.